-The Curious Scroll
+The Curious Scroll: Palestine/Israel

-“The Curious End to the War Against Ourselves”
+This is “The Curious End to the War Against Ourselves”

 We can ease our nervous systems, find common values and get curious with those whom we disagree with as we converse and play with art supplies on this Curious Scroll.